drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

 .. tabs::

-  .. tab:: With SNP Genotype Data for All Donors
+  .. tab:: With SNP Genotype |br| Data for All Donors

     You will need to provide which genotype measure  (``$FIELD``) is provided in your donor SNP genotype file (GT, GP, or PL); default is PL.